 Two Winners at the 1994 Royal Rumble

 The finish of the 1994 Royal Rumble was an excellent piece of storytelling.
 With Luger and Bret Hart as the final competitors in the match, the two tumbled over the top rope at the same time, causing the match to be declared a draw.
-All of a sudden, Yokozuna had the potential of twice as many challengers at WrestleMania 10 than first thought.
-Hart, firmly receiving backing from the fans, was again in the title picture having been absent from it since losing to Yokozuna at the previous ‘Mania.
-Luger’s Rumble win overruled his “cannot compete for the title stipulation,” and it threw him back into the title picture yet again.
+Suddenly, Yokozuna had the potential of twice as many challengers at WrestleMania 10 than first thought.
+Hart, firmly receiving backing from the fans, was again in the title picture, having been absent from it since losing to Yokozuna at the previous ‘Mania.
+Luger’s Rumble win overruled his "cannot compete for the title stipulation," and it threw him back into the title picture yet again.
 Both would end up receiving a title match at Madison Square Garden, the setting for WrestleMania X.

 In winning a televised coin toss, Luger went first.
 In a slightly improved match to their SummerSlam contest, Lex again would not secure the title against Yokozuna.
 Guest referee Mr. Perfect would disqualify Luger, leading to his disappearance from the WWF title picture for the very last time.
 Half of the job was complete for Yokozuna.
 The massive champion would defend his title again in the closing match of the show against The Hitman.